 Within 24 hours Suzie purchased five pedigree Boer goats!!
 Blondie, Luna, Cisse, Belle and Lucius a wether who she promised to keep as a pet.

-Suzie soon decided a milk goat would be a good idea, so Sara the Saanen goat was bought in March 2016 quickly followed by Olive the Toggenburg, Ariel the Saanen cross and Clementine the Golden Guernsey.
+Suzie soon decided a milk goat would be a good idea, so Sara the Saanen goat was bought quickly followed by Olive the Toggenburg, Ariel the Saanen cross and Clementine the Golden Guernsey.

-With the purchase of a Boer Buck and a Golden Guernsey billy goat, breeding and further goat purchases followed.
+With the purchase of a Boer and a Golden Guernsey Buckst, breeding and further goat purchases followed.

 The 2.5 acre field was now getting over-crowded.

-Jonty’s favourite was the North Yorkshire Moors and Suzie was very happy with his choice.
+Jonty’s favourite was the North York Moors and Suzie was very happy with his choice.

 Their house in West Sussex was put up for sale and a move was on the cards.